Kilany99/Graduation_project/README.md

 -then click OK.

--repeat same for grad_project but with deffirent port number.
+-repeat same for grad_project but with different port number.

-**Plaese message me if any bug occured during the IIS preparment or after it (because there ara common erors may occured!).**
+**Please message me if any bug occurred during the IIS prepare or after it (because there are common errors may occurred!).**